-Canadian Heritage and the Francophone community sector must promote a mutual understanding of the context in which they operate and a clear understanding of the factors affecting decisions on each side.
-They agree that organizations in the Francophone community sector and the Department must communicate information on their functioning, practices, intentions, objectives, and results in a timely manner.
+Canadian Heritage and the Acadian and Francophone community sector must promote a mutual understanding of the context in which they operate, and a clear understanding of the factors affecting decisions on each side.
+They agree that Acadian and Francophone organizations and the Department must communicate information on their functioning, practices, intentions, objectives and results in a timely manner.